-- Letter detailing allegation(s) and other evidence to be tabled on the day to go to the employee 14 calendar days prior to the hearing. - Make sure there are rooms available for the employee and their representative to use before the hearing starts, during any adjournments and at the end when the Disciplining Officer is deliberating. - If there are witnesses for both sides make sure enough separate rooms are available for them to use.
+- Letter detailing allegation(s) and other evidence to be tabled on the day to go to the employee 14 calendar days prior to the hearing. - Make sure there are rooms available for the employee and their representative to use before the hearing starts, during any adjournments and at the end when the disciplining officer is deliberating. - If there are witnesses for both sides make sure enough separate rooms are available for them to use.

-In the Hearing
+In the hearing

-Introduction by Disciplining Officer
+Introduction by disciplining officer

-- Explain to the employee and their representative that this is a formal disciplinary Hearing in accordance with the SSSC's Disciplinary Procedure to address the allegations detailed in the letter of allegation. - Introduce those present and explain the role of each person e.g. Disciplining Officer will be chairing the proceedings, Human Resources representative to provide advice, Investigation Officer(s) attending to present their report. - Clarify if the employee is accompanied and if the representative/companion is presenting the employee's case, or attending only to accompany the employee - The representative cannot answer questions on an employee's behalf. - Clarify that if the employee is not accompanied, that they understand their right to be represented/accompanied. - Explain how the rest of the hearing will run. - Verbatim minutes of the meeting are not taken, a summary of the meeting will be produced but parties are responsible for their own notes.
+- Explain to the employee and their representative that this is a formal disciplinary hearing in accordance with the SSSC's Disciplinary Procedure to address the allegations detailed in the letter of allegation. - Introduce those present and explain the role of each person eg disciplining officer will be chairing the proceedings, HR representative to provide advice, investigation officer(s) attending to present their report. - Clarify if the employee is accompanied and if the representative/companion is presenting the employee's case or attending only to accompany the employee. - The representative cannot answer questions on an employee's behalf. - Clarify that if the employee is not accompanied, that they understand their right to be represented/accompanied. - Explain how the rest of the hearing will run. - Verbatim minutes of the meeting are not taken, a summary of the meeting will be produced but parties are responsible for their own notes.
+A note of the hearing will be shared with all relevant parties involved.

-How the hearing will run:
+How the hearing will run

-- The Disciplining Officer will read out the allegations and ask the employee if they wish to make any initial comment before the Investigating Officer presents their report.
-The Disciplining Officer will check if the employee is in agreement with proceeding with the hearing. - Investigating Officer will then present their report, refer to any supporting documentary evidence and call any relevant witnesses as they work through their investigation report. - Management witnesses called in to the hearing at the relevant points in the investigation report the Investigating Officer will introduce the witness and ask questions which highlight the relevant evidence. - The employee (or their representative) will have the opportunity to ask questions of the management witnesses first. - Disciplining Officer/Human Resources representative will ask questions.
+- The disciplining officer will read out the allegations and ask the employee if they wish to make any initial comment before the investigating officer presents their report.
+The disciplining officer will check if the employee is in agreement with proceeding with the hearing. - Investigating officer will then present their report, refer to any supporting documentary evidence and call any relevant witnesses as they work through their investigation report.

-- Management witnesses will withdraw from the hearing once all questions have been asked - - Investigating Officer will remain in the hearing. - Employee (or their representative) will then present their case in response to the Investigating Officer's report, presenting relevant evidence and calling any relevant witnesses. - Employee (or their representative) will ask relevant questions of their witnesses to support their case. - Investigating Officer will then ask questions of the employee and any witnesses. - Disciplining Officer and Human Resources representative will then ask questions of the employee and their witnesses. - Employee's witnesses will withdraw from the hearing once all questions have been asked. - Although the above order is generally followed as a standard process, the Disciplining Officer may ask questions at any time and witnesses may be recalled if necessary
+- Management witnesses called in to the hearing at the relevant points in the investigation report - the investigating officer will introduce the witness and ask questions which highlight the relevant evidence. - The employee (or their representative) will have the opportunity to ask questions of the management witnesses first. - Disciplining officer/HR representative will ask questions. - Management witnesses will withdraw from the hearing once all questions have been asked. - Investigating officer will remain in the hearing. - Employee (or their representative) will then present their case in response to the investigating officer's report, presenting relevant evidence and calling any relevant witnesses. - Employee (or their representative) will ask relevant questions of their witnesses to support their case. - Investigating officer will then ask questions of the employee and any witnesses. - Disciplining officer and HR representative will then ask questions of the employee and their witnesses. - Employee's witnesses will withdraw from the hearing once all questions have been asked. - Although the above order is generally followed as a standard process, the disciplining officer may ask questions at any time and witnesses may be recalled if necessary.

-Summing Up:
+Summing Up

-- Investigating Officer will sum up their case first. - Employee or their representative will sum up their case second.
+- Investigating officer will sum up their case first. - Employee or their representative will sum up their case second.

-Adjourning the Hearing to consider the evidence:
+Adjourning the hearing to consider the evidence